jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-drunkards-walk-in-clojurescript.md

 Did I mention all the code in this article is interactive?
 Play around with it, go nuts.
 Remove the <code>draw-grid</code> call from the snippet above to see what our actual 2D grid datastructure looks like when a few of its cells have been hollowed out.

-The Drunkard's Walk algorithm looks like this:
+Okay, so the Drunkard's Walk algorithm looks like this:

 1. Pick a random cell on the grid as a starting point.
 1. If we've carved out enough empty spots, we're done.
-1. Walk in a random direction - north, south, east or west - and carve out that new spot.
+1. Walk one step in a random cardinal direction - north, south, east, or west, no diagonals - and carve out that new spot.
 1. Go back to step 2.

-We're almost ready to implement it, but first let's define a little helper function that we'll use to make sure that we stay within the bounds of our 2D grid, so we don't try to walk off into the gaping void beyond.
+We're almost ready to implement it, but first let's define a little helper function that we'll use to make sure that we stay within the bounds of our grid and don't try to walk off into the gaping void beyond.

 <pre><code class="cljs">